Key takeaways

 Health conditions

-Adherence
+Adherence to treatment

 Genetics

-Some people respond better to Zepbound than others—and we don’t always know why.
+Some people respond better to Zepbound than others, and we don’t always know why.
 There are likely genetic factors that make some people more responsive to GLP-1s and weight loss interventions than others.
 Unfortunately, that’s not something you can change, but it’s important to be patient and follow your healthcare provider’s recommendations.

 Zepbound is a highly effective medication for weight loss, but results and timing of those results can vary.

-Some factors that can impact how long it takes Zepbound to work include lifestyle interventions, health conditions, your sex, adherence to the drug, and genetics.
+Some factors that can impact how long it takes Zepbound to work include lifestyle interventions, health conditions, your biological sex, adherence to the drug, and genetics.

 DISCLAIMER